Top things to do in Pattaya, Thailand

 Aerial view of Koh Larn

 If you are tight on time or you are in Thailand but not planning to go south, consider this.
 The islands on the east coast are unarguably as beautiful as the ones in the south.
-If you are expecting coral islands with white sand beaches with transparent turquoise blue water, it is what you will get.
+If you are expecting coral islands with white sand beaches with transparent turquoise blue water, that is what you will get.

 In fact, they are usually far less crowded as well.
 Koh Larn is the largest island on the coast of Pattaya.
 Water sports are one of the main attractions of Koh Larn and prices are at par as in Pattaya.
-You can either take a day trip or stay a few nights at the island at one of the resorts.
+You can either take a day trip or stay a few nights on the island at one of the resorts.

 You can take a ferry from Bali Hai pier in Pattaya and costs 30฿ one way per person.
-Check the timing for the last ferry beforehand if you are planning to return by end of the day.
+Check the timing for the last ferry beforehand if you are planning to return by the end of the day.
 You can rent a two-wheeler to go around the island.

 4. Sanctuary of Truth